American Hardcore (film)

-American Hardcore: The History of American Punk Rock 1980–1986 is a documentary directed and produced by Paul Rachman and written by Steven Blush.
+American Hardcore: The History of American Punk Rock 1980–1986 is a 2006 documentary film directed and produced by Paul Rachman and written by Steven Blush.

 It is based on the 2001 book American Hardcore: A Tribal History also written by Blush.
-It world premiered at the 2006 Sundance Film Festival and was released on September 22, 2006 on a limited basis by Sony Pictures Classics.
+It had its world premiere at the 2006 Sundance Film Festival and was released on September 22, 2006 on a limited basis by Sony Pictures Classics.
 The film features some early pioneers of the hardcore punk music scene including Bad Brains, Black Flag, D.O.A., Minor Threat, Minutemen, SSD, and others.
 It was released on DVD by Sony Pictures Home Entertainment on February 20, 2007.

 Synopsis

 The film addresses the birth and evolution of hardcore punk rock from 1978 to 1986 (although the packaging says 1980-1986).
 The documentary boasts extensive underground footage shot during the height of the hardcore movement.
 It features exclusive interviews with early hardcore punk music artists from bands such as Black Flag, Minor Threat, Bad Brains, and many more.